Market Research

 - Product improves from usage data

-- Examples: Recommendation engines, AI
+- Examples: recommendation engines, AI

 - Compounds over time

-6. Regulatory
+Regulatory

-- License/compliance barriers
+- License or compliance barriers

-- Examples: Healthcare, finance
+- Examples: healthcare, finance

 - Limited applicability

-Early stage: Focus on #2 (switching costs) and #5 (data).
+Early stage: focus on #2 (switching costs) and #5 (data).

 Building Your Moat

-Year 1: Customer lock-in
+Year 1: customer lock-in.

 - Make product sticky